 Finally we are invited to perform at the Nablus Festival on April 16 https://www.nablusfestival.org/

 What will we do after the study tour in April?
 We will listen back to the recorded jams, ponder what we saw and heard, dialogue with our colleagues in Palestine and together create a new show during May.

-In early June the plan is for Zaid Hilal to come over, we'll rehearse the show and plans are in motion to perform it in York, Leeds Bristol, Reading and Taunton.
+In early June the plan is for Zaid Hilal to come over, we'll rehearse the show and will perform it in York, Leeds Bristol, Reading and Taunton.
 Other gigs may come in as well as workshops.
 Obviously we don't know anything about the new show yet, except that it'll be a combination of story-telling and music.
 Michael is important as the story teller who will engage with the audience, eliciting responses, finding the common ground between Palestinian experiences and strong local feelings over belonging to the land: perhaps a council is chopping down beloved street trees or building on allotments, or a favourite woodland's been flytipped.
 Someone somewhere is abusing their power!

 What's our track record?
 Our last show, Longing Belonging and Balfour, also funded by Arts Council England and through crowdfunder, was performed twelve times in 2017 around the UK to about 2,500 people.
 This included providing music for the prestigious Balfour Project event with a panel of religious leaders and Parliamentarians at Westminster Central Hall.
 In so far as we were criticised and praised by all sides for telling faithfully Palestinian, Jewish, Jewish Zionist and British stories of the Balfour Declaration story, we achieved our objectives.
 Our record of this and other projects is here www.facebook.com/ChaiForAll